The iPad Pro 12.9 isn’t just “a bigger iPad” – it’s also an immensely powerful tool for creative types.

-But it’s also almost a year old, and the smaller iPad Pro 9.7, which launched in the spring, has bettered it in some spec and feature areas.
+But it’s also almost a year old, and the smaller iPad Pro 9.7 has bettered it in some spec and feature areas.
 So we think the time for an iPad Pro 12.9 2 launch is approaching.
 So, what should you expect from the second generation model?

 Here, we’ve gathered our hopes and predictions together with all the rumours and leaks that happen in the run-up to launch.
 Be sure to check back regularly for updates.

 AppleInsider has published the first photos of what might be the iPad Pro 2 12.9in.
 These shots are reportedly from an Asian company somewhere in Apple’s supply chain and are, let’s face it, awful (perhaps because the person taking them is in danger of losing their job or a lucrative contract, and didn’t have time to sort out the lighting or fit the entire tablet in the frame).

 There’s not much here to back up the veracity of the leaker’s claims, to be honest.
 It’s running the iOS 10 beta, but that’s available to developers already.
 And it’s identified as model number MH1C2CD/F, which doesn’t fit in with any existing Apple order number – but it wouldn’t be especially difficult to forge this, so we can’t really take that as significant.

 Still, let’s assume for a moment they’re genuine.
 They only show the front of the device, and the device they show looks identical to the current model.
 That actually fits in line with Apple’s current iPhone policy, with the 6, 6s and the forthcoming 7 all sharing an outwardly similar shape; we’re not expecting Apple to stray far from the first iPad Plus’ design.